-- 2. Political Work: based on direct connection with the problems of the society and not on ideological abstractions.
+- 1. Consistency: efforts to offer answers and direct responses to all the moves of the State and to keep the fight alive with actions and events that take place almost every day.
+Also, there are conscious efforts to avoid suicidal or sacrificial moves that will cause arrests or hard defeats.
+The riots and the clashes with the police are well organised, well equipped, and they occur at the place and time when they'll have the greatest possibility of causing the most damage without paying a high price or putting people in serious danger.
+With these victories the struggle attracts new people. - 2.
+Political Work: based on direct connection with the problems of the society and not on ideological abstractions.
 The efforts to listen to the society keep in contact with the worries and fears of the people, give answers where it seems that there are no answers, and attack the causes of the problems, not just the results.
 The ability of the movement to play a serious role in the political world of the country depends on the creation of deep roots in the social struggles and the ability to inject anarchist ideas and practices into the hearts of common people and young radicals.
-This happens through the personal cultivation of critical minds and the collective creation of open, all-inclusive, public confrontation with all forms of authority. - 3.
+This happens through the personal cultivation of critical minds and the collective creation of open, allinclusive, public confrontation with all forms of authority. - 3.
 Cultural Work: the meetings, the assemblies, the squares, the parks, and the public life tend to include people who have the courage to fight and the capability to think and create.
+For the first time in many years anarchists now are ready to achieve high visibility in this society and of cultural products, books, cds, dvds, hand to hand and face to face.
+If we count, for example, that many hundreds of these things were published this year in Greece - each at between 1000 and 4000 copies and distributed for free all over the country - you can imagine that whole libraries could be filled with underground cultural products of theory creativity and propaganda if thousands of people put this approach into practice through personal and collective efforts.

-For the first time in many years anarchists now are ready to achieve high visibility in this society and attract new people not only through their destructive power but also through the defence of public spaces (like the parks), and the creation of political spaces (like the squats and the social centres).
-Also important is the collective culture that allows all individuals to benefit from the communes without losing their personalities within them, as happens in the Left tradition of organising. - 4.
-Constant Spreading of Counter-Information: the importance of typography, (not digital printing but 70cm x 50cm offset printing!) for printing thousands of copies of large posters and sticking them everywhere is vital.
-As all different groups produce many different posters, a whole spectrum of theory appears on the walls of the city.
-You don't need to read anarchist books any more.
-The theory is on the walls!
-Of course out spectators or spectacles.
-And we can expand the mistrust of the people towards the corporate media through widespread antimedia campaigns, and through the total refusal to collaborate with the mass media in any way This is a long-term strategy that in the meantime will cause people to rely on the Internet for information when something really important is happening.
+When we transform information and culture into a gift our culture and information gains the highest possible authenticity and respect from the common people.
+Through the organisation of meeting points, events, and film showings we can transform information into a collective power.
+We have to entice people out of their prison cells of mainstream stupidity and into a culture without spectators or spectacles.
+And we can expand the mistrust of the people towards the corporate media through widespread anti-media campaigns, and through the total refusal to collaborate with the mass media in any way This is a long-term strategy that in the meantime will cause people to rely on the Internet for information when something really important is happening.